exercism/DEPRECATED.javascript/exercises/hello-world/HINTS.md

     });

 This test starts with `xit` instead of `it`.
-That means that when jasmine-node runs the tests, the test will be skipped.
+That means that when Jasmine runs the tests, the test will be skipped.

 Change the test so that it starts with `it`,